 You have finally got a car and cannot wait to drive out on the roads.
 Before doing so, it is also essential that you ensure at least basic coverage on your car as per the law in Ontario.
 If pulled over for driving without insurance or proper coverage, you may end up paying dearly.
 You may also want to add some optional coverage for better protection.
 In Ontario, there are four kinds of coverage that are considered mandatory for a car insurance policy.
-This includes the third party liability, statutory accident benefits, DC-PD and uninsured automobile coverage.
+This includes third-party liability, statutory accident benefits, DC-PD, and uninsured automobile coverage.

 What Is Statutory Accident Benefits Coverage

 This coverage pays for benefits when you are injured in an accident.
 It does not matter as to who was at fault for the accident.
 You may claim for medical, caregiver, rehabilitation expenses, etc. Since you may not work for some period, you may also claim income replacement, housekeeping, and non-earner benefits.
 The limits for these can also be increased.
 There had been some updates to this coverage as per the FSCO reform in June 2016.

 The most important updates are as mentioned below;

 - The benefit of medical, rehabilitation, and attendant care for non-catastrophic injuries have been combined into one.
 The benefit amount has now been reduced to the single limit of $65,000 instead of $86,000.

 - For medical, rehabilitation, and attendant care of catastrophic injuries, the benefit has been combined into one.
 The benefit amount has now been reduced to the single limit of $1,000,000 instead of $2,000,000.